d-khan/assembly/Welcome_letter.md

 # The course will be available in Canvas on Monday, Aug 19, 2024 (12:00 am PST)
 **Please join the live class on Zoom (https://sdccd-edu.zoom.us/j/84453441374); OR in-person at Miramar College, M building, Room M-110.
-Bring a laptop if you are attending an in-person class.
 When: Monday, Aug 19, 2024, at 11:00am PST.
 The class runs every Monday and Wednesday.**